Bringing Companies Together Through Post-Transaction Integration

 Or so you thought.
 Now begins the process of integrating the two companies, bringing together people, processes and procedures, culture, technologies and management responsibilities as seamlessly as possible.

 Ideally, this starts before the deal is even announced.
-The acquiring party should take the lead, appointing subject experts from both companies to assist with HR, IT, accounting and the overall business integration process.
+The acquiring party should take the lead, appointing subject experts from both companies to assist with HR, IT, accounting and the overall business process optimization.
 If you’re initiating these actions before the sale is finalized, consider implementing confidentiality agreements before teams go to work.

 Quickly resolve management issues